axmo/Eagle-Libraries/README.md

     `$HOME/external_lbrs` changes to: /Users/[USERNAME]/external_lbrs

+where [USERNAME] is the login name

 ### On Windows:

     `$HOME\external_lbrs` changes to: C:\Users\[USERNAME]\Documents\external_lbrs

+where [USERNAME] is the login name

 ## Copy files:
 * Find and open the `external_lbrs` folder.
 Unzip and drag `adafruit.` and 'pacav69' libraries' into the new `external_lbrs` folder.